XxPoggyisLitxX/better-on-bedrock-wiki/Main/Wiki/music/main.md

 </audio>

 ### Fox
 This song was made for Better on Bedrock's "Reworked" update.
-It was a version of For Fur, but was later added as a music disc.
+It was a version of Fox Fur, but was later added as a music disc.
 This track was composed by Patchy (da_sleepyfox).

 <audio controls>
   <source src="/Main/assets/music/fox_disc.ogg" type="audio/mpeg">